spcourse/complexity/questions1/contents.md

 # Complexity questions, part 1

+Create a file called `questions.txt` and write down the answers to the questions below.

 All the code fragments below have a variable `n`.
 Determine the big O complexity in terms of `n` for these fragments.
 If for example the big O complexity of an algorithm is quadratic, your answer should be "O(n^2)".

 Hint: If you are not sure, you can run the code yourself and see what happens if you change the variable `n`.